vtexdocs/dev-portal-content/docs/guides/Integration Guides/erp-integration-guide/erp-integration-set-up-order-integration.md

 The other filtering type (`”type”: “FromOrders”`) can also be used to filter changes in status or any other change made to an order, which provides a much more customizable option.
 You can, for example, filter orders that have been delivered or that have had items removed or added to by the store.

 Learn more about how to configure filtering options in this [Feed API guide](https://developers.vtex.com/vtex-rest-api/docs/feed-v3-1).
-[block:callout]
-{
-  "type": "info",
-  "body": "The orders feed is unique to each `appKey` / `appToken` so that it can be configured and used by different applications with no interference between them."
+>ℹ️ The orders feed is unique to each `appKey` / `appToken` so that it can be configured and used by different applications with no interference between them.
-}
-[/block]

 [block:callout]
 {